greenirvavril/lux-mt-test-suite/README.md

-This is the repo for [A Fine-Grained Linguistic Evaluation of Low-Resource Luxembourgish–English MT](https://aclanthology.org/2026.loresmt-1.12/).
-The paper introduces the Lux-MT-Test-Suite, enabling a semi-automatic evaluattion of Luxembourgish (lb) to English (en) machine translation (MT).
+This is the repo for *[A Fine-Grained Linguistic Evaluation of Low-Resource Luxembourgish–English MT](https://aclanthology.org/2026.loresmt-1.12/)*.
+The paper introduces the **Lux-MT-Test-Suite**, enabling a semi-automatic evaluattion of Luxembourgish (lb) to English (en) machine translation (MT).
 The test suite includes 896 items spanning 12 linguistic categories, which are subdivided into 36 linguistic phenomena.
 Together, these phenomena cover lexical, syntactic, pragmatic, and discourse level features.

 ## 📖 Citation